Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 You might have noticed that the experts strictly forbid keeping baby shrimp with adult shrimp in a similar tank.
 But, some hobbyists love to experiment with keeping them together by taking risks.

 If you want to introduce shrimp to babies, you must maintain some requirements.
-The first thing to remember is that hunger is the main reason for killing shrimp babies by adults.
+The first thing to remember is that hunger is the main reason adults kill shrimp babies.
 So, you must provide an abundance of appropriate foods for both adult and baby shrimp.

 Besides, you must provide lots of hiding places for the baby shrimp.
 Your baby shrimp should find places to hide if they feel threatened by the adult shrimp.